Charystag/lazyprototypes/README.md

 for me to fix them as soon as I can (or if you want to go through the code by yourself feel more than free to fork, fix and make a pull request for the change).

+### Wait !
+What if I don't want it anymore ?

+If you want the header script to go, just run `make uninstall` in the script folder and you will be all set.
+Thanks for installing it in the first place.

 ### Acknowledgements

 Thanks to rmechety for having provided his version of a Headermaker script written in cpp.
 This encouraged me to provide my